kamrankashef/kamrankashef.github.io/index.md

         </div>
         <div class="service">
             <h3>Address Bottlenecks Efficiently</h3>
-            <p>As a solo practitioner, I can be deployed on demand to address specific issues and provide leverage when and where you need it.</p>
+            <p>As a solo practitioner, I can be deployed on demand to address specific issues and provide leverage when and where you need it.
+I can set up a skunkworks project, design solutions, build models, or make engineering improvements to your data infrastructure.</p>
         </div>
         <div class="service">
             <h3>Let's Chat</h3>